-- each selected area is hatched.
-In this case, the controls found in the area cannot be handled.
+- each selected layout area is hatched.
+In this case, it is not possible to handle the controls in the layout area.
 To handle the controls, you must go back to the standard edit mode (Alt + Z or "Page" tab.

-- the popup menu of the area is used to:
+- the popup menu of the layout area allows you to:

-- Display the description window of the area.
+- Open the description window of the layout area.

-- Delete the area.
-If an area is deleted, all the controls found in the area are kept.
+- Delete the layout area.
+If a layout area is deleted, its controls will not be lost.

-The description window of the area is accessible via the popup menu of the area (if the "zoning" mode is enabled).
+The description window of the layout area is accessible via the popup menu of the layout area (only if the "zoning" edit mode is activated).

 The main information found in this window is as follows:

-- "General" tab: This tab is used to specify the name of the area, to indicate the semantics associated with the area and to list the controls found in the area.
+- "General" tab: This tab allows you to specify the name of the layout area, indicate the semantics associated with it, and lists the controls it contains.

-- "GUI" tab: This tab is used to define the anchoring of the area.
+- "UI" tab: This tab allows you to define the anchoring of the layout area.

-- "Style" tab: This tab is used to define the alignment and overflow options of the area, the background image of the area and the border of the area.
+- "Style" tab: This tab is used to define the alignment and overflow options of the layout area, its background image and its border.
 These options avoid the use of a cell.

-WebDev gives you the ability to associate a specific HTML 5 semantics with each area.
+WEBDEV gives you the ability to associate a specific HTML 5 semantics with each layout area.

-This information is optional and it is mainly used to optimize the referencing by the search engines (SEO, Search Engine Optimization).
+This information is optional and it is mainly used to improve SEO (Search Engine Optimization).